ranjithmurthy/Uno/doc/ReleaseNotes/_ReleaseNotes.md

  * Transforms are now fully functionnal
  * #527 Fix for `Selector.SelectionChanged` is raised twice on updated selection
  * [Wasm] Fixed ListView infinite loop when using custom containers
+ * 145075 [Android] [Wasm] Android and Wasm don't match all specific UWP behaviors for the Image control.

 ## Release 1.42